cloud-elements/devportal/docs/elements/infobip/infobip-create-instance.md

 ## Create Instance

-To provision your Close.io Element, use the /instances API.
+To provision your InfoBip Element, use the /instances API.

 ### Step 1.
 Call the /instances API